 In truth Autonomous’ innovation has been in cost-cutting and leveraging social media and online marketing (with the help of outlandish marketing claims) to sell an extraordinary number of desks to the millennial market in the US.
 These are not leading-edge products as they’d have you believe, and they don’t even manufacture any of the components themselves.
 With its new “marketplace” on the autonomous.ai website it appears that Duy Huynh has steered the ship to new frontiers, exploiting his youthful customer base to sell them as many things as he can possible float over the Pacific.

 As with most adjustable-height desks, there are plenty of bloggers and Youtube stars out there who’ll give you their review without having any particular expertise in adjustable-height desk technology, or having ever seen another desk side-by-side to compare against.
 That’s why you’re reading this review.
-By the way, to get all our reviews as we publish them please subscribe to our free newsletter.

 Still confused by the plethora of options in stand-up desks?
 Explore our most recommended StandDesk Alternatives.